Toyonut/AdventuresInRecursion/collatz/README.md

 [Relevant XKCD](https://xkcd.com/710/).

 This is all done using a recursive function to apply the operations until the output reaches 1.
 If it hits 1, it returns true.
-If it goes below 1, it will return an error. <br>
+If it goes below 1, it will return false or an error if it somehow goes negative. <br>
 If you run it for all positive numbers and it comes out with a false, there might be a prize in mathematics for you.
 Although, you might need to refactor to use a JS long library.

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)